-4.8 The quorum for a meeting of the council is a majority of the councillors of the council who hold office at that time and are not suspended from office.
+5.8 The quorum for a meeting of the council is a majority of the councillors of the council who hold office at that time and are not suspended from office.

-4.9 Clause 4.8 does not apply if the quorum is required to be determined in accordance with directions of the Minister in a performance improvement order issued in respect of the council.
+5.9 Clause 4.8 does not apply if the quorum is required to be determined in accordance with directions of the Minister in a performance improvement order issued in respect of the council.

-- 4.10 A meeting of the council must be adjourned if a quorum is not present: - (a) at the commencement of the meeting where the number of apologies received for the meeting indicates that there will not be a quorum for the meeting, or - (b) within half an hour after the time designated for the holding of the meeting, or - (c) at any time during the meeting. - 4.11 In either case, the meeting must be adjourned to a time, date and place fixed: - (a) by the chairperson, or - (b) in the chairperson's absence, by the majority of the councillors present, or - (c) failing that, by the Chief Executive Officer. - 4.12 The Chief Executive Officer must record in the council's minutes the circumstances relating to the absence of a quorum (including the reasons for the absence of a quorum) at or arising during a meeting of the council, together with the names of the councillors present.

-- 4.13 Where, prior to the commencement of a meeting, it becomes apparent that a quorum may not be present at the meeting, or that the safety and welfare of councillors, council staff and members of the public may be put at risk by attending the meeting because of a natural disaster (such as, but not limited to flood or bushfire), the mayor may, in consultation with the Chief Executive Officer and, as far as is practicable, with each councillor, cancel the meeting.
-Where a meeting is cancelled, notice of the cancellation must be published on the council's website and in such other manner that the council is satisfied is likely to bring notice of the cancellation to the attention of as many people as possible. - 4.14 Where a meeting is cancelled under clause 4.13, the business to be considered at the meeting may instead be considered, where practicable, at the next ordinary meeting of the council or at an extraordinary meeting called under clause 3.2.
+- 5.10 A meeting of the council must be adjourned if a quorum is not present: - (a) at the commencement of the meeting where the number of apologies received for the meeting indicates that there will not be a quorum for the meeting, or - (b) within half an hour after the time designated for the holding of the meeting, or - (c) at any time during the meeting. - 5.11 In either case, the meeting must be adjourned to a time, date and place fixed: - (a) by the chairperson, or - (b) in the chairperson's absence, by the majority of the councillors present, or - (c) failing that, by the Chief Executive Officer. - 5.12 The Chief Executive Officer must record in the council's minutes the circumstances relating to the absence of a quorum (including the reasons for the absence of a quorum) at or arising during a meeting of the council, together with the names of the councillors present. - 5.13 Where, prior to the commencement of a meeting, it becomes apparent that a quorum may not be present at the meeting, or that the health, safety or welfare of councillors, council staff and members of the public may be put at risk by attending the meeting because of a natural disaster or a public health emergency, the mayor may, in consultation with the Chief Executive Officer and, as far as is practicable, with each councillor, cancel the meeting.
+Where a meeting is cancelled, notice of the cancellation must be published on the council's website and in such other manner that the council is satisfied is likely to bring notice of the cancellation to the attention of as many people as possible. - 5.14 Where a meeting is cancelled under clause 5.13, the business to be considered at the meeting may instead be considered, where practicable, at the next ordinary meeting of the council or at an extraordinary meeting called under clause 3.2(a) or 3.2(b).